LDprg/MusicNow/README.md

 MusicNow uses SoundCloud APIs for everything currently, however there might be additional providers in the future.
 This project will switch to a static compiled plugin system (similar to caddy) at some later point of time.
 This will allow anyone to create their own unoffical backend.

+## What about IOS?

+IOS can be in theory be supported.
+However due to the lack of knowledge by the maintainers of this projects the storage paths are missing/broken.
+Feel free to contribute to fix this.

 ## Could I use the web platform?